curtis86/spaceweather/README.md

 - Wing Kp Index (Current, 1-hour and 4-hour forecast)
 - Solar Wind ETA (based on ACE Solar Wind Speed)

+See some of the data in action at https://spaceweather.xyz/

 ## B. Dependencies

 The following binaries are required: